Ontario and Canada Legal Rights Explained

 .
 Maximum Monthly Deductible

-This refers to the maximum overpayment amount which may be deducted monthly - NOT to the total amount of the overpayment or support order owing.
+This refers to the maximum overpayment amount which may be deducted monthly from ongoing basic assistance - not to the total amount of the overpayment or support order owing.

 Where the above exceptions to seizure (support and overpayment) do apply, the maximum that may be deducted by the administrator is 10% of current assistance.
 More may be deducted if the recipient so consents [Act s.20(2), 23(3)].
 However as a practice administrators tend to deduct only at a 5% rate.